ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 - IAM groups
 - IAM roles

-It is important to know that all of these IAM identities
+It is important to know that all of these IAM identities has no access to the AWS account, unless they are given some (like full or limited) access rights over one specific AWS account.

-start off with no access
-to the AWS account,

-but they can all be given

-full or limited access rights

-over this one specific AWS account.

 So just like the account root user,